ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ![Harden](resources/Harden_IV.png)
 ![Steel Wing](resources/Steel_Wing_IV.png)

-Looking at these two moves in DSPRE's Move Editor reveals that that *Harden* is a *status move* and is assigned battle effect script (labeled as `Effect Sequence`) `011`, while *Steel Wing* is a *(physical) damage-dealing move* and is assigned battle effect script `138`.
+Looking at these two moves in DSPRE's Move Editor reveals that *Harden* is a *status move* and is assigned battle effect script (labeled as `Effect Sequence`) `011`, while *Steel Wing* is a *(physical) damage-dealing move* and is assigned battle effect script `138`.
 Next, Harden has a *Side Effect Probability* value of `0`, while Steel Wing has a *Side Effect Probability* value of `10`.
-Then, when using damage-dealing moves like Steel Wing in-game, the potential stat-changing effect applies **after the move successfully hits the target(s)**.
+Then, when using damage-dealing moves like Steel Wing in-game, the potential stat-changing effect applies **after the move successfully hits the target**.

 These distinctions are due to the battle effect scripts specifying whether an effect is designated as a **direct effect** or an **indirect effect**.